 The purpose of this article is to help you write a personal statement that will wow the admission committee members in the English, Literature and Creative Writing programs you’re applying to.

 What is a Statement of Purpose or a Personal Statement?

 A statement of purpose, in the context of applying to a graduate writing program, tells an admission committee about who you are, what your work focuses on, why you are applying to their program, and what you will do in the future.

 Writing a statement of purpose is akin to attending an audition or an interview or a workshop.
 You need to stamp your suitability and prospects as best as you can.

-Owing to this, a statement of purpose should do more than what it is called.
+Owing to this, a statement of purpose or personal statement should do more than what it is called.
 It has to show your purpose.

 Before you start the process of writing your graduate school essay, take note of the following:

 Focus on your Interest.